Millennial AI

 Weeks 4-6

-A model that performs well on training data but fails on real inputs isn't trained.
-It's overfit.
-We build an evaluation framework specific to your task: a held-out test set drawn from your actual data distribution, automated metrics appropriate to the output type (exact match, ROUGE, BLEU, task-specific scorers), and human evaluation on a sample of outputs where automated metrics don't capture quality well enough.
-We iterate on the training data, the fine-tuning method, or both until the model meets defined performance thresholds.
-Every change is evaluated against the same benchmark set so we know exactly what improved and by how much.
+A model that scores well on training data but fails on production inputs is overfit.
+We put together a task-specific evaluation framework with a held-out test set from your actual data distribution, automated metrics (exact match, ROUGE, BLEU, task-specific scorers), and human evaluation where automated metrics fall short.
+We iterate on training data and method until defined performance thresholds are met.
+Every change is benchmarked so we know exactly what improved.

 Deliverable: Evaluation framework with benchmark results, comparison against baseline (general model), and iteration log